Arabic Dialects Compared: Maghrebi, Egyptian, Levantine, Hejazi, Gulf, and MSA

 Of course, this advice should only encourage you because how cool would it be to speak the language of the tribes of Beni Hassan, which featured in the film Lawrence of Arabia.
 It’s on my list…

-Are they Arabic “dialects” or “languages”?
+Are they Arabic dialects or languages?

+The reason we call the Arabic dialects “dialects is basically because that’s what the countries where they’re spoken call them.
+So the reason is somewhat political.
 The “official” language of most countries in the Arab-speaking world is Modern Standard Arabic.
 So that’s the language used for official announcements, the media, and in international politics.

 Next to MSA, all other languages are not considered real languages even by the local people.
 Our teachers and friends say things like “It’s just slang” or “There are no real rules”, despite the fact that we keep getting those non-existent rules wrong.